arthurbabey/gradcam1D/README.md

 python3 cli.py report
 python3 cli.py test

-# Or run everything for all samples listed in config.yaml
+# Or run everything for all samples listed in config.yaml (override device if desired)
-python3 cli.py run
+python3 cli.py run --device auto

+# You can also target an inline sample without editing config.yaml using the pattern
+# <branch>_<idx>, e.g. explain the phage branch at couples_df index 42:
+python3 cli.py explain --sample phage_42
 ```
 Outputs are written to `results_pipeline/` (deterministic naming per sample).